PNNL-TES/dwp_peyton/README.md

 This script computes actual carbon fluxes by gas.

 * Read in summary data written by the previous script
 * For each sample summary, uses the min/max gas concentrations and time to compute the flux this implies using the ideal gas law.
-This uses volume (dependent in part on headspace volume, as given in the valve map file), pressure, temperature, universal gas constant, and sample mass (also specified in the valve map data).
+This uses volume (dependent in part on headspace volume, as given in the valve map file), pressure, temperature, universal gas constant, and sample mass (also specified in the valve map data)
 * We compute the instantaneous flux both normalized (µmol/g soil/s) and absolute (mgC/hr), and then, based on `elapsed_minutes`, the cumulative emission for each gas
 * Write the final data to `fluxdata.csv`